 MA122 — Series and Multivariable Calculus

-This page contains various course materials for MA122 and links to
+This page contains various course materials and assignments

 I'll be adding more of these as the course progresses.

 - If you have an iPhone, you may want to check out Francis Su’s Math Feed.

 - I mentioned in class that that there exist many mathematical functions beyong the ones we learn about in elementary courses.
 Take a look at the Digital Library of Mathematical Functions, maintained by the National Institute of Standards and Technology.

 - In my solutions, I often make use of the Sage Cell Server.
 It even works on mobile devices.

 Maybe Wolfram|Alpha can help.

 - Wolfram MathWorld is more like an online encyclopedia of mathematics.